-- Developing genetic and chemical engineering approaches to rapidly and effectively translate cell-targeting ligands onto gene therapy vectors
+- Developing genetic and chemical engineering approaches to translate cell-targeting ligands rapidly and effectively onto gene therapy vectors

 - Developing effective methods to track and screen cell-targeting ligands and cell-targeting vectors by imaging in living animals